 - Researched legal descriptions and survey maps to verify property lines and gather requisite information for mapping.

-- Developed and created GIS maps as requested by implementing ArcMap and analyzing relevant data.
+- Developed and created GIS maps for over 25 projects by implementing ArcMap and analyzing relevant data.

 - Assisted in data management and organization, including vector and raster data.

 - Maintained geospatial data and designed database structures in an SDE environment.